 Pasta salad is inherently healthier and more vegan-friendly than the storied potato salad due to the former’s reliance on mayonnaise.
 There are plenty of variations to choose from but for simplicity and ease, VeganHeaven.org recommends southwestern pasta salad.
 The recipe is specifically tailored to compliment BBQ dishes and is relativity easy to make featuring a small list of ingredients including avocado, lime, tomatoes, beans, corn and obviously farfalle pasta.

 Rainbow Cauliflower Rice Salad

 Similarly, rice salad is a great plant-based side dish alternative without heavy creams or mayo.
 Forks Over Knives, suggest rainbow cauliflower rice salad for Independence Day, boosting the added bonus of rice derived entirely from cauliflower for an extra nutritional boost.
 Making the dish even more enticing, the site lists the total prep time as mere 20 minutes.

 Vegan Apple Pie

-Celebrating Independence Day with some American apple pie may be seem out of the realm of possibilities for vegans or anyone trying to cut down on sugar and calories but recipes for vegan apple pie are readily available.
+Celebrating Independence Day with some American apple pie may seem out of the realm of possibilities for vegans or anyone trying to cut down on sugar and calories but recipes for vegan apple pie are readily available.
 FoodWithFeeling.com presents an option healthier than the traditional pie and it’s entirely vegan.
-At the core of the recipe is coconut pie crust rounded out with the classic filling of a bunch of peeled and sliced apples, lemon juice, cinnamon, and flour.
+At the core of the recipe is a coconut pie crust rounded out with the classic filling of a bunch of peeled and sliced apples, lemon juice, cinnamon, and flour.

 Have your own signature plant-based Fourth of July recipe?
 Let us know at email@example.com.